Empowering, Educating and Inspiring by Preserving, Protecting and Providing

 The Future – WICP Vision for a Brighter Future* THE FUTURE IS NOW!

-In 2013 when WICP began developing our vision for the future, we started planning for celebrating 100 years of Women In California Politics with a Centennial event, and for eventually opening a museum to house our many individual collections of political and campaign memorabilia from our elected women.
-Our main mission will always remain the collection of the history of our elected women and development of a digital library that will potentially be dedicated in 2020 to the Women In California Politics.
+In 2013 when WICP began developing our vision for the future, we started planning for celebrating 100 years of Women In California Politics with a Centennial event in June of 2018, and for eventually opening a museum to house our many individual collections of political and campaign memorabilia from our elected women.
+Our main mission will always remain the collection of the history of our elected women and development of a digital library that will potentially be dedicated to the Women In California Politics.
 The legacy will endure at The Women In California Politics (WICP) Museum & Digital Library and will provide individuals from our generation and those to follow with the vital resources they will need to create the great moments of the future.

 *As this project progresses WICP expects there to be improvements, additions and corrections to this very aggressive plan.

-*Fundraising for a permanent location will continue throughout this project through our Foundation Pillars.
+*Fundraising for a permanent location will continue throughout this project.

 Contact us to help empower & inspire public service & community involvement.